rob-luke/Neuroimaging.jl/README.md

 ## Installation

-To install this package, run the following command into Julia's command line:
+To install this package, run the following command(s) from the Julia command line:

 ```julia